AdobeDocs/workfront.en/help/classic/workfront-basics/work-with-custom-forms/manage-custom-forms-attached-to-objects.md

    You can edit only the custom forms attached to all of the selected objects.

+   Custom forms attached only to some of the objects do not display.

 1. Start editing fields on the custom forms.

    When fields are edited, a visual indicator is shown on the field, showing that the field has been edited.

-   If a field is included on more than one custom form, all values of those fields are updated on each form when you update the field.
+   If a field is included on more than one custom form, all values of those fields are updated on each form when you update the field on one of the forms.

 1. Click&nbsp;the **Make a selection** drop-down menu and select&nbsp;additional forms to add to all the selected objects.